elementechemlyn/CareConnectBuilder/Readme.md

 If you wish to use a different set of templates - adjust the template_dir too.

-Then ...
+If you wish to change the Base Classes add your own to the BaseClasses directory under the templates directory Then ...
 ```
 pip install -r requirements.txt